16sumanrana/graph-plotter/README.md

 Note:
 "polynomial and trigonometric" (later changed to index.html) file is the actual code for this graph plotter.
 And "polynomial" file is created initially.

-Some important points about this graph plotter:
+# Some important points about this graph plotter
   1. Input expression must be parenthesized correctly i.e. use sin(x) instead of sin x or use 10*(x-2)^2+45*x and x is always in lower-case.Don't use whitespace in the expression.
   2. To use:                 use: